-In a world of screens such as the one we live today, making eye contact is something we are less and less accustomed to.
-We shy away from that moment of recognition – of the other's presence, of our own presence – that is at the core and marks the very beginning of any authentic human relationship.
+In a world of screens such as the one, we live in today.
+Making eye contact is something we are less accustomed to.
+We shy away from that moment of recognition – of the other's presence, of our existence – that is at the core and marks the very beginning of any authentic human relationship.

-Still, when our eyes meet, we allow for a revelation to happen: in a speechless dialogue that lasts the time of a glance, we accept to uncover who we truly are, as we welcome a truth that spreads from the eyes of the person standing before us.
-Regardless of what their name is, where they live, what they have done or are about to do.
+Still, when our eyes meet, we allow for a revelation to happen: in a speechless dialogue that lasts the time of a glance, we accept to uncover who we indeed are, as we welcome a truth that spreads from the eyes of the person standing before us, regardless of their name, where they live, what they have done or are about to do.

-Through my collection of portraits, I am at taking the audience with me in a journey back to the transient moment where my eyes met with those of the people portrayed.
-In some ways acting as conduit while at the same time finding a way of preventing myself from being an obstruction to the audience.
-By experiencing the same intimate face-to-face encounters through the photographs in display, the audience has the chance to engage in a similar yet new dialogue with the faces of the people standing before them.
+With my portraits collection, I will be taking my audience on a journey back to the brief moment, where my eyes met with those portrayed, in some ways acting as a conduit while at the same time finding a way of preventing myself from being an obstruction to the audience.
+By experiencing the same intimate face-to-face encounters through the photographs in a display, the audience has the chance to engage in a similar yet new dialogue with the faces of the people standing before them.